 The Turkana people live in the northwestern region of Kenya, Africa.
 They are the second largest pastoralist tribe in Kenya after the Maasai.
 They speak the Turkana language, which is Nilotic and similar to the Maasai language.
 The Turkana have maintained their undiluted traditional way of life.
 They are distinguished as being great survivors, living in harsh and inhospitable terrain.

 The Turkana tribe originally came from the Karamojong region of northeastern Uganda.
 Turkana oral traditions purport that they arrived in Kenya while pursuing an unruly bull.

-Before being introduced to Christianity, most of the Turkana people believe in a single God, Akuj, who is thought to be omnipotent but who rarely intervenes in the lives of people.
+Before being introduced to Christianity, most of the Turkana people believe in a single God, Akuj, who is thought to be omnipotent but rarely intervenes in the lives of people.
 Contact between Akuj and people is channeled though a diviner, or emeron.
 All diviners come from a clan and are thought to have the power to interpret dreams, predict the future, heal the sick, and make rain.
 There are a number of gradations in the power of diviners – from those who predict the future by throwing sandals or reading animal intestines, to those who can make rain.
-Although many believe in the power of the emeron, they are also skeptical of those from the Emeron clan who say they have mystical powers but fail to demonstrate that power in everyday life.
+Although many believe in the power of the emeron, they are also skeptical of those from the Emeron Clan who say they have mystical powers but fail to demonstrate that power in everyday life.